How to Get a Franchise Loan

 How to Apply for a Franchise Loan

 The first step in applying for a franchise loan is making sure you are well-prepared before you connect with a lender.
 This means that you should have identified the franchise you wish to pursue, and should have your supporting documents and loan package organized and available when you engage with lenders.
 The goal is to make a solid first impression to show that you are prepared and will successfully put the lender's money to good use and can be trusted to repay the loan.
 Accessing capital to start your business is perhaps the most difficult step in the start-up process.
-An online service like BoeFly.com or working with a financial advisor can help prepare you to address any deficiencies within your loan package.
-Loan brokers will typically cost you a $1500 packaging fee or more, and they may charge the lender a fee of 1-2% of the loan amount, which may come back to you as a hidden cost in the closing costs or in increased interest rates.
-In contrast, BoeFly has several plans available starting at just $99 to help fully guide you through the process of building a professional, lender ready package and connect you with over 3,600 lenders.
+An online service like BoeFly.com, (we specialize in franchise finance - see what franchise brands have to say about BoeFly) or working with a financial adviser can help prepare you to address any deficiencies within your loan package.
+Loan brokers will typically cost you a $2000 packaging fee or more, and they may charge the lender a fee of 1-2% of the loan amount, which may come back to you as a hidden cost in the closing costs or in increased interest rates.
+In contrast, BoeFly has several plans available starting at just $249 to help fully guide you through the process of building a professional, lender ready package and connect you with over 5,000 lenders.

 The second step is to be strategic about how and where you apply for a loan.
 Key targets for your loan application would be your own bank, local business lenders and national lenders.
 Within that group, it is also important to target lenders who may be familiar with the brand and have made loans to other franchisees.
 That said, don't use a shotgun approach and apply everywhere.
 This approach can lead to inefficient use of your time and money as the process can lead to several declines from lenders as you blindly submit applications.
 This process can take up to 120-190 days before you even get funded.
 Additionally, some lenders charge application fees so it can get expensive, but more importantly, a lender may do a "hard" credit pull on you when you apply.
 Multiple hard credit pulls within a timeframe will actually hurt your credit score and decrease your ability to get a loan.
 One alternative is to use a service like BoeFly, which puts you in the driver's seat.
 It allows lenders to evaluate your loan package and credit and engage with you directly without officially applying at the bank.
 Only once it seems like it may be a good match will the lender issue you a proposal or term sheet on the financing and then officially invite you to apply at the bank - thereby saving your credit score and time and money.
 Unlike other marketplaces and "connecting" websites, BoeFly can significantly reduce your time of origination by up to 75% as well as your costs.